How Rising Costs Are Affecting Small Businesses in 2026 (And What to Do)

 There's a difference between cutting costs and cutting capability.
 Canceling unused software subscriptions is smart.
 Eliminating your marketing budget is self-destructive.

-Do a line-by-line review of your expenses.
+A line-by-line review of expenses often reveals savings.
 Look for:

-• Services you could handle in-house with current tools
+- Services you could bring in-house with tools you already have

-Most businesses find 5–10% in waste without touching anything that matters.
+Many business owners find they can typically recover 5–10% in waste without touching anything that matters.

 Strategy 3: Renegotiate With Vendors

-Your suppliers are dealing with the same cost pressures — but that doesn't mean every price increase is non-negotiable.
-Call your top five vendors and ask for better terms.
+Your suppliers are dealing with the same cost pressures, but that doesn't mean every price increase is non-negotiable.
+Many owners find it productive to call their top five vendors and ask for better terms.
 Options include:

-• Extended payment terms to improve your cash flow
+- Extended payment terms (net-60 instead of net-30) to improve cash flow

 The worst outcome is they say no. The best outcome is you save thousands annually.